How to Prep Your Home for Allergy Season

 Prep Your Home For Allergy Season

-But while these negative symptoms may seem completely unavoidable, I do have some good news for you!
-Besides taking allergy medications every day throughout the season, there are several other things that you could be doing around your house to help keep it allergy free.
+But while these negative symptoms may seem completely unavoidable, I have some good news for you!
+Besides taking allergy medications frequently throughout the season, there are several other things that you could be doing around your house to help keep it allergy-free.
 That’s right!
 Here’s how to prepare your home for the upcoming allergy season.

 Take Your Shoes Off

-Some of our homes over the years had what we called a “mud room” between the garage and rest of the house.
-We asked our kids to take off their coats, hats, boots, scarves, gloves, etc. in that room.
-It not only stopped the occasional mud marks on the carpet and hardwood floors, but also kept those allergens at bay.
-It also kept the house better organized since I didn’t see all those items left on kitchen chairs, couches, counter tops, or dropped on the entry floor.
+Over the years, some of our homes had what we called a “mud room” between the garage and the rest of the house.
+We asked our kids to remove their coats, hats, boots, scarves, gloves, etc. in that room.
+It stopped the occasional mud marks on the carpet and hardwood floors and kept those allergens at bay.
+It also kept the house better organized since I didn’t see all those items left on kitchen chairs, couches, or countertops or dropped on the entry floor.

 Take Your Shoes Off